OData/v3ProtocolDocument/OData.markdown

 Regardless of which verb is used, the server MUST replace the entire value with the value supplied in the request body.

+The same rules apply whether this is the value of a regular property or the value of a dynamic property.

 On success, the response must be a valid [update response](#responsesforupdates).

 #### Null a Value ####